Dungannon Primary School

 • Write character profiles, e.g. simple descriptions, posters, passports, using key words and phrases that describe or are spoken by characters in the text.

-World Around Us - January - March 2026
+World Around Us - April - June 2026

-• Explore the phases of the moon.
+• Explore the changing of the seasons.

 ICT -